Xiaopengli1/Xiaopengli1.github.io/_pages/about.md

 **Conference Volunteer**:\
 IJCAI'2023, WWW'2023

 # Awards
 2nd place in [Amazon KDD Cup 2024: Multi-Task Online Shopping Challenge for LLMs](https://www.aicrowd.com/challenges/amazon-kdd-cup-2024-multi-task-online-shopping-challenge-for-llms/leaderboards) (2/502).
 Best Student team in Track 1 and Track 5.\
 Excellent Postgraduate Student, Xi'an Jiaotong University (2021) \
 Outstanding Undergraduate Graduates, Xi'an Jiaotong University (2019)

+# News
+[2024.07] We have won [KDD CUP'2024](https://discourse.aicrowd.com/t/announcing-the-winners-of-amazon-kdd-cup-2024/10758) at 2nd place (2/502), and all five tracks ranked in the top three.\
+[2024.07] One paper accepted by CIKM'2024.\
+[2024.05] Accepted as reviewer of ACM Transactions on Intelligent Systems and Technology (ACM TIST).\
+[2024.04] Accepted as reviewer of IEEE/ACM Transactions on Audio, Speech and Language Processing (IEEE/ACM TASLP).\
+[2024.04] Serve as the PC member in MM'2024.\
+[2024.03] Serve as the PC member in CIKM'2024.\
+[2024.03] One paper accepted by NAACL'2024.\
+[2024.02] Serve as the PC member in KDD'2024.\
+[2024.02] Accepted as reviewer of ACM Transactions on Information Systems (ACM TOIS).\
+[2023.12] Serve as the PC member in IJCAI'2024.\
+[2023.12] One paper is accepted by AAAI'2024.\
+[2023.12] Accepted as reviewer of ACM Transactions on Knowledge Discovery from Data (ACM TKDD).\
+[2023.10] Accepted as reviewer of Expert Systems With Applications (ESWA).\
+[2023.08] I will serve as the PC member in AAAI'2024.\
+[2023.06] Serve as volunteer of IJCAI'2023.\
+[2023.06] One paper is accepted by CIKM'2023.\
+[2023.03] Serve as volunteer of WWW'2023.\
+[2023.01] Start my Ph.D. at CityU HK.